Journal On Camera Latency Measure

-Last week I was experimenting WebXR with webcam, it raised a interesting question for me: how good is the camera latency?
-After spending another weekend on the measurement I bring this blog, an incomplete journal on Camera Latency Measuring.
+Last week I was experimenting with WebXR and a webcam, and it raised an interesting question for me: how good is the camera latency?
+After spending another weekend on measurements, I wrote this blog — an incomplete journal on measuring camera latency.

 while read camera image